DirkToewe/DelTri4S/README.md

 }
 ```

-Analog to the aforementioned methods there is also `foreachNode`, `foreachSegement` and
+Analogue to the aforementioned methods there is also `foreachNode`, `foreachSegement` and
 `foreachSegmentAround`.

 Note that the author of DelTri4S is not a pure functional programmer and most traversal operations